Please enter your email in order to download this publication.

-On the plane home, that tired idiom ran though my mind.
+On the plane home, that tired idiom ran through my mind.
 If you actually lead a horse to water and it doesn’t drink, is that necessarily the horse’s fault?
 I realized that there were three distinct possibilities in that situation.

 In this case, the horse may well be thirsty but it has no confidence in your ability to lead him to water.

-You smile condescendingly at the horse, grab his neck and shove his head into the water.
+You smile condescendingly at the horse, grab his neck, and shove his head into the water.
 “Everyone else drinks this water!
 You should too.”
 The horse holds its breath.
-It’s now wet, angry and extremely unlikely to drink what it considers to be foul water.
+It’s now wet, angry, and extremely unlikely to drink what it considers to be foul water.

 In this case, the horse would be happy to drink, but you’ve led him to bad water.